NielsLindberg/Trippy/readme.md

 To view the full code (except some non-committed files with API keys), visit [https://github.com/NielsLindberg/Trippy](https://github.com/NielsLindberg/Trippy) most of the non-scaffolding generated code lies within the &#39;app&#39; folder.

-## Trippy – A mobile application for travelling.
+## Trippy – A mobile application for travelling

 The idea for Trippy was to create a mobile application that made it easier to plan trips.
 The way to do this is to integrate some of the functionality that travelers use today in form of travel suggestion sites such as Trip Advisor with route planning and mapping sites such as google.